anilsharma88/AWS-CloudFormation/README.md

 ```
 # Cloud Init Script
 - User data does't provide any signal if commands are executed sucessfully or not.
 We use init script
+- size is also issue with user data script
+- their are 4 pyhon script that come with amzone AMI, you can also use yum to install it non Linux system
+  - ***cfn-init***: Used to retrive and interpret the resource metadata, installing packages, creating files and starting services.
+  - ***cfn-signal***: A simple wrapper to signal with a CreationPolicy or WaitCondition, enabling you to synchronize other srsources in the stack with the application being ready.
+  -- ***cfn-get-metadata***: A wrapper script making it easy to retrive either all metadata defined for a resource ot path to a specific key or subtee of the resource metadata.
+  - ***cnf-hup***: Run as demonset to check for updates to the metadata and execute custom hooks when the changes are detected, allow you to update the configuration(EC2) by editing the AWS::CloudFormation::Init: metadata and updating your AWS::StackName
   - ```
   UserData:
   Fn::Base64: